avyma/HealthKY/README.md

 | Cancer              | Hepatitis                | Stroke                 |

+Taking advantage of the power of D3 javascript libary, this project will incorporate the following key features:

+- Choropleth map of Kentucky counties illustrating the prevalence of chronic conditions.
+- Navigation panel that includes dropdown menu of the chronic conditions listed above.
+- Side bar with 3 tabs:

+    1. Overview
+    2. Analysis - Dashboard style view that allows viewers to hav a more indepth understanding of the characteristics of the counties wit
+    3. Graph
-Taking advantage of the power of D3 javascript libary, this project features a dashboard-style panel complete with a bar chart of chronic conditions prevalence vs. years (2010-2017) by county.
+- Dashboard-style panel complete with a bar chart of chronic conditions prevalence vs. years (2010-2017) by county.

+Significant but still

 ## Objectives
 The primary objective of this map is to demonstrate the author's web mapping capability as evidenced in creative and robust application of HTML, CSS, and Javascript (Leaflet, D3, MapBox) to create this map.
 It is intended that the end-result will be used as a show-piece for medical professionals that are engaging in research, specifically in the area of social determinants of health.
 It is hope that the map will serve to spark imagination on the enormous potential of web map design and its role in the healthcare research sector.